Jan Miksovsky’s blog

 Suppose you want a photo blog that’s not on Tumblr or Instagram.
 Maybe you don’t like being sold, or want to draw outside the lines, or want photos as part of your own site.
 What would a #smallweb alternative look like that let you post a photo and caption from your phone?
 I made a proof-of-concept street art photo blog that supports this...

-↑ these items are from RSS.
-Visit the blog itself at https://jan.miksovsky.com/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://jan.miksovsky.com/ to find everything else and to appreciate author's digital home.